History, tourist information, and nearby accommodation

 The house was faced with total destruction until Ernest Cook stepped in.
 Cook was the grandson of Thomas Cook, the successful travel entrepreneur.
 He prompted the Society for the Protection of Ancient Buildings to purchase Montacute and grant it to the National Trust.
 Cook made a habit of this sort of rescue act; he purchased a total of 17 historic estates, including other National Trust properties at Buscot and Coleshill.

 What to See

-This room is dominated by a large four-posted bed made around 1612.
+This room is dominated by a large four-poster bed made around 1612.
 Among the portraits hung on the walls is one of Elizabeth Stuart, Queen of Bohemia, painted around 1623.
-Elizabeth is often known as The Winter queen, for the brief period of her reign.
+Elizabeth is often known as The Winter Queen, for the brief period of her reign.

 A separate room is devoted to portraits from the Jacobean court, including a very early portrait of James I. painted around 1608, and another of the king's favourite, the Duke of Buckingham and his family, painted in 1628.
 These are just a few of the highlights of what is truly a captivating display of period portraits.

 I've visited Montacute on several occasions, and I love the house and the wonderful enclosed garden.
 The main facade of the manor house is one of the finest in Britain, a monument to family pride and wealth.
 Though the interiors are not as ornate as the exterior, that's actually a blessing, for you can really see the 'bones' of the Elizabethan house.